Railgun-Privacy/circuits-artifact-builder/README.md

 - Verify `ceremonyOutput` and `beaconBlockHashes` at top of build.js are accurate
 - Run `node build.js`
   - By default the script will attempt to connect to the IPFS HTTP API at `http://localhost:5001/api/v0`, to override this set the IPFS_API environment variable
+  - To run at a lower compression quality for testing set the COMPRESSION_QUALITY environment variable